Malta

 By virtue of LN 384 of 2015 entitled the ‘Cooperation with Other Jurisdiction on Tax Matters (Amendment) Regulations, 2015’, the EU Council Directive 2014/107/EU of 9 December 2014 amending Directive 2011/16/EU as regards mandatory automatic exchange of information in the field of taxation (DAC2) and the CRS have been accordingly implemented into Maltese legislation, with effect from 1 January 2016.

-Although FATCA and CRS/DAC2 reporting is to be done primarily by the XML Schema reporting, the Maltese Commissioner for Revenue updated the alternative online reporting tool available to Maltese Financial Institutions that were classified as Reporting Malta Financial Institutions for DAC2 and CRS purposes.
-The reporting tool now includes both the report to be submitted relating to the FATCA as well as DAC2/CRS.
-According to the latest Guidelines, the alternative online reporting tool is only made available after Reporting Malta Financial Institutions request authorisation from the Maltese Commissioner for Revenue, after they successfully manage to explain why they are unable to report by using the XML Schema reporting.
+Guidelines on the implementation and interpretation of the DAC2 and CRS have also been issued by the Maltese Commissioner for Tax and Customs and updated periodically, with the last update issued on 28 February 2024.
+Changes to the Implementing Guidelines on Automatic Exchange of Financial Account Information include updates made to Appendices 1 (List of Non-EU Reportable Jurisdictions) and 2 (List of Participating Jurisdictions).
+More specifically, Appendix 1 has been updated to include Aruba and Thailand as non-EU reportable jurisdictions for reportable periods 2016 and 2022, respectively, and Costa Rica has been re-added as a reportable jurisdiction with the first reportable period being 2016.
+Furthermore, Thailand has also been included with the list of CRS Participating Jurisdictions.
+Although FATCA and CRS/DAC2 reporting is to be done primarily by the XML Schema reporting, the Maltese Commissioner for Tax and Customs updated the alternative online reporting tool available to Maltese Financial Institutions that were classified as Reporting Malta Financial Institutions for DAC2 and CRS purposes.
+The reporting tool includes both the report to be submitted relating to the FATCA as well as DAC2/CRS.
+According to the latest Guidelines, the alternative online reporting tool is only made available after Reporting Malta Financial Institutions request authorisation from the Maltese Commissioner for Tax and Customs, after they successfully manage to explain why they are unable to report by using the XML Schema reporting.

 Disclosure of Tax Arrangements (DAC6)

-The provisions of the sixth update to Council Directive 2011/16/EU on administrative cooperation in the field of taxation have been transposed and implemented into Maltese law (DAC6 or the Directive).
+The provisions of the fifth update to Council Directive 2011/16/EU on administrative cooperation in the field of taxation have been transposed and implemented into Maltese law (DAC6 or the Directive).
 The rules transpose the Directive provisions and impose mandatory disclosure by intermediaries (and taxpayers, in specified situations) of certain arrangements with an EU cross-border element where the arrangements bear certain 'hallmarks' set out in the Directive.

 It should be noted that there are certain instances wherein an intermediary may waive the filing of certain information in certain situations.
 In such circumstances, the reporting obligation may shift to another intermediary or to the relevant taxpayer.
 However, the intermediary is nevertheless required to notify such persons of their reporting obligations.

-Reporting obligations for digital platforms: DAC7
+Reporting obligations for digital platforms (DAC7)